Umbrella Accounts - One login to control many accounts

 Home dashboard where you can navigate to what you need, including bills, account details, and more.

-The client list shows you the status of each individual tax preparation
+The client list shows you the status of each tax preparation

 Unassigned E-mails - what this means